MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdeviceresumeidle.md

 A handle to a framework device object.

-## -returns
+## -remarks

-None.

 A bug check occurs if the driver supplies an invalid object handle.

-## -remarks

 Every call to <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nf-wdfdevice-wdfdevicestopidle">WdfDeviceStopIdle</a> must eventually be followed by a call to <b>WdfDeviceResumeIdle</b>, or else the device will never return to a low-power state if it again becomes idle.